 | || |

 The Accessibility Committee has had great success in increasing accessibility for disabled citizens in our community.
 Our main goal is to realize a “barrier-free” City in which everyone can enjoy living and working.
-Although we have had success in eliminating barriers in the community, we still have a considerable amount of work to do.
+Although we have had success in eliminating barriers in the community, we continue to check where improvements are still needed and work to make them better.

 Click here to view and download our Whittier Accessibility Committee Brochure.

-The Committee is composed of community members and professionals, both disabled and able-bodied, who devote their time and efforts into making the City of Whittier a “barrier-free” community.
+The Committee is composed of community members and professionals who devote their time and efforts into making the City of Whittier a “barrier-free” community.
 The Committee is made up of seven official members and many part-time volunteers.
 Committee members or community volunteers also have the option of serving on Subcommittees or task forces to respond to more specific access issues.

 Our goals include eliminating physical barriers throughout our community to improve access; continuing to make recommendations to improve City services and programs; and promoting understanding of individual differences through public awareness and education.
 It is our feeling that achieving access within our community will benefit both disabled and able-bodied citizens, as they will be able to live and work side by side.